-As of March 31, 2016, we had \$13.2 million in cash, cash equivalents and short-term investments.
-In addition, we have \$10.0 million in restricted cash and investments that must be maintained in depository and investment accounts pursuant to the Loan and Security Agreement (the Oxford/EWB Loan Agreement) entered into in December 2015 with Oxford Finance LLC (Oxford) and East West Bank (EWB) as well as \$679,000 used to secure a letter of credit for the Omeros Building lease.
-We expect to continue to incur losses until such time as OMIDRIA product sales, corporate partnerships and/or licensing revenues from products or programs are adequate to support our ongoing operating expenses and debt service.
+As of June 30, 2016, we had \$21.2 million in cash, cash equivalents and short-term investments.
+In addition, we have \$10.0 million in restricted cash and investments that must be maintained in depository and investment accounts with East West Bank (EWB) pursuant to the Loan and Security Agreement (the Loan Agreement) entered into in December 2015 with Oxford Finance LLC (Oxford) and EWB as well as \$679,000 to secure a letter of credit for the Omeros Building lease.
+As of June 30, 2016 we have \$70.0 million in notes payable which contain financial covenants requiring us to achieve \$70.0 million in OMIDRIA net revenues during calendar year 2016 and quarterly OMIDRIA net revenues of \$25.0 million in 2017 and \$30.0 million in 2018, or maintain 50% of the then-outstanding principal and other obligations under the Loan Agreement in restricted cash and certain eligible term investments.
+If the OMIDRIA net revenue covenant is met for any quarter of 2017 or 2018, any additional cash collateral requirement then in effect would be removed.
+If we are unable to meet these financial covenants for any period, obtain a waiver from the lenders or otherwise re-negotiate the Loan Agreement, the lenders could declare all obligations under the Loan Agreement to be due and payable and pursue all other remedies available to the lenders under the Loan Agreement.
+We expect to continue to incur losses until such time as OMIDRIA product sales, corporate partnerships and/or licensing revenues from products or programs are adequate to support our ongoing operating expenses and debt service, including maintenance of any restricted cash and investments, if required.
 We are unable to predict if or when this may occur, and until it does occur, we will need to continue to raise additional funds through public or private equity securities sales, including under our At Market Issuance Sales Agreement (the ATM Agreement) with JonesTrading Institutional Services LLC (JonesTrading) (see Note 9 for further detail), through the incurrence of additional debt, through corporate partnerships, through asset sales or through the pursuit of collaborations and licensing arrangements related to certain of our products or programs.
 These conditions raise a substantial doubt about our ability to continue as a going concern.
 If we are unable to become cash-flow positive or to raise additional capital as and when needed, or upon acceptable terms, such failure would have a significant negative impact on our financial condition.